 Can a rosé wine be made from white grapes?
-Or just black grapes?
-Or maybe it’s a combination of the two types of grapes? or white wine and red wine?
+Or just red grapes?
+Perhaps it is a combination of the two types of grapes? or white wine and red wine?

 The grapes can be white or black, but the color is mainly on the skin, which means that if we cut a black grape in half, we will see that its interior is the same as white, except for some varieties.
 Molecules called anthocyanins are responsible for this color.